DiscoBBQ/MeTube/technical_report.md

 ## An important note about this group

-Due to changes in the class enrollment, I do not have a Team Evaluation in this submission because my partner dropped the class.
+There is no Team Evaluation in this submission because the team lost members due to circumstances with the class.

 ## System design